 Cassy Lincoln - Deckhand - Belfast, ME

-Happily returning to the Timberwind and Maine Day Sail again this year, she hopes to continue gaining sailing experience and learn even more from the new crew members.
+Happily returning to the Timberwind and Maine Day Sail for her third year, she hopes to continue gaining sailing experience and learn even more from her new crew members.
 She has dreams of traveling the world, preferably on a boat, and getting her Captain's license in the future.

 When she’s not working you can find her sitting by the water with a notebook, hiding somewhere with her nose in a book or making her way through Studio Ghibli’s films with her cat, Farley.
 On the occasional day off she enjoys returning to her parents home in Lincolnville to see her mothers ever growing garden and sit on the porch talking with her father.